 |When should I go Mercury's Treads?
 If the enemy team has multiple AP champions and/or if you are against an AP-assassin, such as LeBlanc, Katarina, Fizz & etc.|

 |When should I go Boots of Swiftness?
 It is rare to go Boots of Swiftness but only if you REALLY NEED the movement speed.|

 |When should I go Mobility Boots?
 If you plan to roaming a ton.|

 |When should I go Ionian Boots of Lucidity?
 For the additional 10% CDR and the 10% CDR on your Summoner Spells.|

 When should I go Void Staff?
 If they enemy team has multiple MR items, then Void Staff is a great choice.

-When should I go Liandry's Torment?
+When should I go Liandry's Anguish?
 If the enemy team has multiple champions with high-HP and/or building HP items.
-The burn from Liandry's Torment will help against champions with a lot of HP.
+The burn from Liandry's Anguish will help against champions with a lot of HP.

 Does the enemy team has HP-healers/HP-sustaining champions?
 Swain, Vladimir, Soraka, Sona, etc?
 The Grievous Wounds applied from Morellonomicon’s passive will considerably reduce the healing/HP-sustain.

 When should I go Zhonya's Hourglass?
 Zhonya's Hourglass is great against AD-matchups & burst assassins.
 Examples would be Zed, Talon, Jayce & Yasuo.
 There is special case for Fizz.
 Zhonya's Hourglass will completely negate Fizz’s ult, Chum the Waters.
 I highly recommend Zhonya's Hourglass against Fizz as you can survive Chum the Waters every time and its makes the Fizz matchup a lot easier.